dianeooty/VBA-Challenge/README.md

 ## General Information
-I was tasked with writing a script that will analyze the generated stock data of years 2018, 2019 and 2020.
+I was tasked with writing a script that analyzes the generated stock data of years 2018, 2019 and 2020.
 For all worksheets in the workbook, outputs two summary tables in each sheet(year), with conditional formatting to highlight positive changes in green and negative changes in red, all in one run.
 The first summary table reflects the unique ticker symbols of each stock, the yearly change of the opening price to the closing price, the percent change of the opening price to the closng price and the total stock volume for each sheet(year).
 The second summary reflects the stock with the greatest percent increase, greatest percent decrease and greatest stock volume with the corresponding ticker symbols for each sheet(year).

 ## Technologies Used